Ares9m/Currency-app/README.md

 This is my first app made in Django.
 For now it displays a set list of currecies and USD echgange rate for each of currencies.

-to run the app locally use cmd command: app_dir/python manage.py runserver
+to run the app locally use the command: app_dir/python manage.py runserver

 /home displays html table of every currency